shubhamt547/Digital-signage/README.md

 distinguish between Active and Inactive assets.Json response render the name,duration,id and url  to download the particular file.

 file Download:To Download each active file Json response must be parsed.File can be downloaded by
-url: "IPaddress:9012/fetching_asset/id "// note id here is the which is parsed from json Response for each media file.
+url: "IPaddress:9012/fetching_asset/id "// note 'id' here is the one which is parsed from json Response for each media file.